MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Bitsadmin-cancel.md

 ---
-title: Bitsadmin cancel
+title: bitsadmin cancel
-description: "Windows Commands topic for **Bitsadmin cancel** - Removes the job from the transfer queue and deletes all temporary files associated with the job." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na
+description: "Windows Commands topic for **bitsadmin cancel** - removes the job from the transfer queue and deletes all temporary files associated with the job." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na